 Workers at Southgate Motors Inc. said they saw two police cruisers following the birds as they walked west on the sidewalk alongside West Housatonic Street.

-"A few more cars pulled up, and then we heard shots," said one worker,
+"A few more cars pulled up, and then we heard shots," said one worker, who didn't want to be identified.

 Wynn said one of his officers, whom he would not name, determined that a grassy area west of Yankee Suites Extended Stays was a safe area to discharge his sidearm.
 He fired multiple shots, killing one and wounding another.